Jesse-V/OnioNS-server/README.md

 ### Bug Reporting

 Please open a ticket on Github.
 If you do not have a Github account, please contact kernelcorn on #tor-dev on OFTC IRC, or email kernelcorn at riseup dot net.
 Please follow the same process for filing enhancement requests.
 I use PGP key 0xC20BEC80.
+I accept pull requests if you want to contribute.